Last updated on February 12, 2026

 Necropotence | Illustration by Dave Kendall

-Although card draw is theoretically only a secondary ability in black's color pie, there are enough powerful black card draw effects that some might even be welcome in your 99 when paired with the card draw powerhouses (blue and green) in your Commander deck.
+Although card draw is theoretically only a secondary part of black's color pie, there are enough powerful black card draw effects that some might be welcome in your 99 of your Commander deck even when paired with the card draw powerhouses (blue and green).
 Some of these cards are ubiquitous, and some are a bit obscure.

 Let’s delve into the dark depths of black card draw and find the missing piece to accelerate your favorite EDH deck!